 Best time to cruise the Greek Islands

 Normally, the cruise lines in the Med operate year-round, but winters are notorious for rough seas and generally unpleasant weather.
 This description applies to Greek Islands too.
-The best season for cruises in this area is April through October, with special conditions every month.
+The best season for cruises in this area is April to October, with special conditions applying every month.
 April and October belong to the shoulder season; May to September is the high season; the most popular time, despite scorching 100 °F (38°C), is July and August.
-One of the most appealing months is still September, for fewer tourists, milder temperatures, and the grape harvest season on Santorini.
+One of the most appealing months is still September, due to fewer tourists, milder temperatures, and the grape harvest season on Santorini.

 Greek Island cruise itineraries